 Shunichi Kasahara

-When humans and computers integrate, to what extent are we ourselves?
-With the emergence of computer technologies, computers are no longer just tools of human, but are deeply intervening in our bodies and behavior.
-When humans integrate with computers and acquire abilities and different bodies beyond what we have, to what extent are we ourselves?
+When humans integrate with computers, to what extent are we still ourselves?
+Computers are no longer just tools for humans, but are deeply intervening in our bodies and behavior.
+When humans integrate with computers and acquire abilities and different bodies beyond what we currently possess, how do we define our own humanity?

 [Keywords]